ibm-cloud-docs/cloud-infrastructure/faq-microsoft.md

 {: #faq-microsoft-ibm-cloud}
 {: faq}

-{{site.data.keyword.cloud}} has a strategic relationship with Microsoft to offer their suite of software. {{site.data.keyword.cloud}} offers native Microsoft software in its offerings. {{site.data.keyword.cloud}} also supports Bring Your Own Licenses (BYOL) for most Microsoft software.
+{{site.data.keyword.cloud_notm}} has a strategic relationship with Microsoft to offer their suite of software. {{site.data.keyword.cloud_notm}} offers native Microsoft software in its offerings. {{site.data.keyword.cloud_notm}} also supports Bring Your Own Licenses (BYOL) for most Microsoft software.

 ## What types of Microsoft software are supported in {{site.data.keyword.cloud}}?
 {: #faq-microsoft-supported-software-ibm-cloud}
 {: faq}

-You can run most of the Microsoft software on {{site.data.keyword.cloud}} such as
+You can run most of the Microsoft software on {{site.data.keyword.cloud_notm}} such as

 * Windows Server
 * SQL Server